-Retail Trade Show Events are an excellent opportunity to exhibit specifically for selling, but it takes good merchandising techniques, just as it would in a retail storefront.
-If your company is already selling retail merchandise at trade shows, you’ve probably invested a great deal of time and money in your exhibit design.
+Retail trade show events are an excellent opportunity to exhibit specifically for selling, but it takes good merchandising techniques.
+If your company is already selling at trade shows, you’ve probably invested time and money in your exhibit design.
 Hopefully this includes training your sales team.
-You’ve taught them to up-sell and accessorize, how to get customers to imagine how much pleasure or benefit they would gain from purchasing your products, and never to miss an opportunity to ask a figurative “Would you like fries with that?”
+You’ve taught them to up-sell and accessorize, how to get customers to imagine how much pleasure or benefit they would gain from purchasing your products.
 These are all powerful, proven trade show sales techniques and nothing compares to a well-trained salesperson using them.
-You can further your sales team’s success by using these strategies in a different way on a series of unique retail trade show stands.
+You can further your sales team’s success by using the following retail sales tips and techniques at your next trade show event.

 Help Them Picture Themselves

 Presumably, you already have a strong understanding of your buyer personas and what motivates them to purchase.
 If you’re a clothing brand, it might be comfort, style or cachet.
 If you sell window replacements, your buyers are likely motivated by comfort, safety of their families, aesthetic and energy savings.
 Design a series of banner stands that depict people like them who are already enjoying those benefits.
 Each banner in the series should feature your logo for consistency, but each should show different people enjoying themselves because they own your product.
 Think relaxed couples wearing your clothes on a sleigh ride, or a family sipping cocoa and enjoying a board game in their snug home fitted with your windows.

 Make It Obvious